 A diagnosis can feel quite scary, but it can make you feel relieved to know you're not the only one who feels the way you do.

 If you don't want to, you don't have to tell anyone about your diagnosis.

-Your doctor usually won’t talk to your parents or carers about your diagnosis either – except if they think you or someone else could be in danger.
+Your doctor usually won't talk to your parents, carers or guardians about your diagnosis either – except if they think you or someone else could be in danger.

 Getting a diagnosis can sometimes be a good thing.
 It can help you to:

-But, even if you don’t have a diagnosis, you can still get help with your symptoms.
+Even if you don't have a diagnosis, you can still find support and get help with your symptoms.